arshaw/ghi-scoreboard/README.md

 ##### score

-Requires `aggregateReactions:true` and `aggregateComments:true`
+Requires `aggregateComments:true` and `aggregateReactions:true`

-Number of *unique* users who have either written comments, given plusReactions, or given plusComments.
-Will be weighted by `participantWeight`, `plusReactionWeight`, or `plusCommentWeight`.
+Number of *unique* users who have either written comments, given plusComments, or given plusReactions.
+Will be weighted by `participantWeight`, `plusCommentWeight`, and `plusReactionWeight`.

 #### Custom Columns